Car longevity: Background

-The life of the auto, as the collection, follows, according to a very common model, a bathtub-like pattern.
-After an initial phase, where failure because of design and manufacturing defects as opposed to wear-out, is more likely (hence the offering of the warranties by the manufacturer), there may be a long period of unlikely failure.
-The maximum lifespan and future value as a classic for any car are typically not known when the car is purchased.
-Research into longevity of vehicles will improve the ability to predict car life, with such things as a life table for cars.
+The life of the auto, as the collection, follows, according to a very common model, a bathtub-like pattern: after an initial phase, where components may fail because of design and manufacturing defects, there is typically a long period of few failures, followed by an increase as components wear out.
+The maximum lifespan for any car, and its future value (including possibly as a "classic" collectible), cannot be known when the car is purchased.
+Research into the longevity of vehicles will improve the ability to predict car life, with such things as a life table for cars.

 Statistics

 In the United States, the Environmental Protection Agency assumes the typical car is driven 15000 mi per year.
 According to the New York Times, in the 1960s and 1970s, the typical car reached its end of life around 100000 mi.
 Due in part to manufacturing improvements, such as tighter tolerances and better anti-corrosion coatings, in 2012 the typical car was estimated to last for 200000 mi with the average car in 2024 lasting 160,545 miles according to the website Junk Car Reaper.

 According to a recent study by Junk Car Medics the average vehicle in the USA last 16.58 years and 156,470 miles.